 Node and component

-In Cocos Creator, Node is the entity that can contain component.
-We will attach renderer and gameplay Components to node, to make the element has many presentation and gameplay functions.
-Let`s see how to create a node and add a component in the scene.
+In Cocos Creator, Node is the entity that can contain components.
+We will be attaching renderer and gameplay Components to a node to enable various presentation and gameplay functionality.
+Let's see how to create a node and add a component in the scene.

-To quickly create a node that having a specific purpose, you can use the Create Node button on the top left corner of the Node Tree panel.
+To quickly create a node for a specific purpose, you can use the Create Node button on the top left corner of the Node Tree panel.
 We can make a very simple Sprite node as an example.
 Click the Create Node button and then choose

 Create Renderer Nodes/Sprite Node: